beling/book-pl/src/ch10-01-syntax.md

 We can implement methods on structs and enums (as we did in Chapter 5) and use generic types in their definitions, too.
-Listing 10-9 shows the `Point<T>` struct we defined in listing 10-6 with a method named `x` implemented on it.
+Listing 10-9 shows the `Point<T>` struct we defined in Listing 10-6 with a method named `x` implemented on it.

-<span class="filename">Plik: src/main.rs</span>
+<span class="filename">Filename: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-09/src/main.rs}}